zach1020/qasm-rs/README.md

 └────┬─────┘   • Fixed-point iteration for cascading
      │
      ▼
-┌─────────┐   Emit optimized OpenQASM 3 from the DAG
+┌─────────┐   Emit optimized OpenQASM 3 for lowered,
 │ Codegen  │   via topological traversal.
 └──────────┘
 ```

-All errors are rendered with [ariadne](https://github.com/zesterer/ariadne) for precise, colorized source diagnostics with secondary labels pointing to related locations (e.g. "first declared here", "measured here").
+Lexer, parser, and semantic errors are rendered with [ariadne](https://github.com/zesterer/ariadne) for precise, colorized source diagnostics with secondary labels pointing to related locations (e.g. "first declared here", "measured here").

+## Current status

+`qasm-rs` is currently a prototype compiler front end plus a straight-line circuit optimizer:

+- It lexes, parses, and semantically checks a useful subset of OpenQASM 3.
+- It performs compile-time qubit linearity checks, including conservative checks through `if`/`else`, `for`, and `while`.
+- It lowers straight-line quantum circuits to a DAG, runs adjacent inverse cancellation, and emits OpenQASM 3.
+- It does **not yet lower classical control flow** (`if`/`else`, `for`, `while`) to IR.
+Programs using control flow can be parsed and analyzed, but the full compile pipeline rejects them before optimization/codegen.
+- It does not yet implement the full OpenQASM 3 language.

 ## Supported language features

 **Quantum operations:** qubit/bit declarations (scalar and register), gate calls with parameters, gate definitions with classical and qubit parameters, gate modifiers (`ctrl`, `negctrl`, `inv`, `pow`), measurement, reset, barrier.

-**Classical control flow:** `if`/`else`, `for` loops with range expressions, `while` loops.
+**Classical control flow:** `if`/`else`, `for` loops with range expressions, `while` loops are parsed and semantically analyzed, including conservative linearity checks.
+They are not yet lowered to the circuit DAG or emitted by the full compiler pipeline.

 **Classical types:** `int`, `float`, `bool` declarations with optional initializers, assignment (`=`, `+=`, `-=`).